-Broadly, our mission is to reduce poverty, discrimination, social injustice and enhance empowerment among the marginalized and the vulnerable especially women by providing financial support and business advisory services.
+Broadly, our mission is to reduce poverty, discrimination, social injustice and enhance empowerment among the marginalized and the vulnerable especially women by providing social, financial support and business advisory services.

 Empowering women by way of our model is a very powerful remedy to the world’s challenges on war, diseases and poverty since women and their children are the most vulnerable in such instances.
 Uplifting and supporting women does not usually end with them but has a positive multiple effects on immediate and extended families.
 Women are also highly known to spend most their income on improving the welfare of their families.
 It is believed that hardly will a woman leave hungry and sick children unattended to, whilst she sits somewhere unconcerned attending to selfishly personal matters.
 The welfare of the family has always been the priority of majority of women especially the economically active poor.